 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

-Store the unmixed vial in the original carton between 36-77 degrees F (2-25 degrees C) away from light.
+Store the unmixed vial in the original carton in the refrigerator or at room temperature away from light.
 Do not freeze.
 Use this medication immediately after mixing or within the time period indicated in the product instructions.
 Discard any unused portion.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.